-AmeriCorps State grantees are required to submit a completed Guide Plan annually.
-AmeriCorps State programs will use the Guide Plan to develop steps towards a more inclusive service environment.
+AmeriCorps State programs will use a Guide Plan to develop steps towards a more inclusive service environment.

 Reasonable Accommodation

 A reasonable accommodation is any modification or adjustment to a program site that will enable a qualified applicant, National Service participant, or National Service-funded employee with a disability to participate in the application process or to perform essential service or job functions.
 Reasonable accommodation also includes adjustments to assure that a qualified individual with a disability has rights and privileges in service equal to those of individuals without disabilities.
 All National Service programs shall make reasonable accommodations in practices and/or procedures when the accommodations are necessary to avoid discrimination on the basis of disability.
 Accommodations are "reasonable" when they are practical or feasible.
 The program does not have to provide reasonable accommodations that would impose undue hardship on the operation of the program.